-In response to my December Future Works Gazette, on the theme Your Story Matters, I received the following wonderful story from Dorothy Meyers about an eye-opening encounter at the grocery store.
+Once I received a response to a Future Works Gazette request on the theme Your Story Matters, I received the following wonderful story from Dorothy Meyers about an eye-opening encounter at the grocery store.
 She has graciously given me permission to share her story with you all.
 I hope you will find it as inspiring as I did in remembering what really matters–what meaningful change can be.
 Please consider donating to a local food bank or other organization that helps to feed the far-too-many hungry people in our nation.

 The Sunday before Thanksgiving my husband, Steven, and I went to a local grocery store for a few last-minute, but by no means necessary items, to include in our holiday food preparations.

 In front of me on the checkout line was a woman who had on what probably was her “Sunday best” coat.
 She was obviously on her way home from church, since there was a bible on top of her handbag in the child seat of her shopping cart.
 She was somewhat bent over, struggling to walk and using the cart for balance.